Growyourbrand.net Reference notes on brand consequence May 2026

 What Broke

-The break was not only aesthetic.
+The break was not merely aesthetic.
 It appeared in public language.
 News organizations, users, app stores, and analysts continued to rely on formulations such as X, formerly Twitter, because the old name still did explanatory work the new name had not yet earned.

 The domain migration extended the decision.
 In May 2024, The Verge reported that Twitter.com had become X.com, moving the rebrand from identity layer into infrastructure layer.
 At that point, the company was no longer only asking people to accept a new mark.
 It was redirecting the address of the old public memory.